tariq7299/final-project-cs50/frontend/public/to-do.md

 - Connect to api that gets the value of current dollar **OR** make the user write the doller currency when he opens the app !
 - Enable users to view any money as Egp or $
 -  Cretaet a branch from commit 64c090ceaab857dc7ab86a17fad62da4644a3e4a and call it 'accordion v-1.0, double click  bug'
+- Replace alerts() with more user friendly notification !
+- Access mobiles kits (like, NOTIFICATIONS, STORAGE, CAMERA....etc)
+- Rebuild and populate all dbs

 - Add a SYSTEMATIC APPROACH TO :
         1- fixed margins acrros sectors
         2- Components driven engineering